 We work with local leaders and organizations to seed and support Jewish Outdoor, Food, Farming and Environmental Education (JOFEE) programs.
 In order to make that work happen we:

 - offer 20k per year in mini grants to support JOFEE programs

 - offer scholarships to attend national Hazon programs

-- provide consulting to help bring JOFEE into organizations through programs like the Hazon Seal, our Educational resources or Better Egg project
+- provide consulting to help bring JOFEE into organizations through programs like the Hazon Seal and our educational resources

 - foster connections with the growing Jewish environmental community throughout the country